γ

 And under the conditions of our contemporary product-oriented civilization, time does indeed have problems when it is perceived as being unproductive, wasted, meaningless.
 Such unproductive time is excluded from historical narratives, endangered by the prospect of complete erasure.
 This is precisely the moment when time-based art can help time, to collaborate, become a comrade of time—because time-based art is, in fact, art-based time.

 …time-based art documents time that is in danger of being lost as a result of its unproductive character—a character of pure life, or, as Giorgio Agamben would put it, “bare life.”
 But this change in the relationship between art and time also changes the temporality of art itself.
 Art ceases to be present, to create the effect of presence—but it also ceases to be “in the present,” understood as the uniqueness of the here-and-now.
 Rather, art begins to document a repetitive, indefinite, maybe even infinite present—a present that was always already there, and can be prolonged into the indefinite future.
-(Comrades of time (excerpts), Boris Groys.
-Full text at e-flux journal)
+(Boris Groys, Comrades of time (excerpts), Full text at e-flux journal)